emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Google Cloud Platform

-The Energy Logserver accepts data from the Google Cloud Platform using the Pub/Sub service.
+The ITRS Log Analytics accepts data from the Google Cloud Platform using the Pub/Sub service.
 Pub/Sub is used for streaming analytics and data integration pipelines to ingest and distribute data.
 It's equally effective as a messaging-oriented middleware for service integration or as a queue to parallelize tasks. [https://cloud.google.com/pubsub/docs/overview](https://cloud.google.com/pubsub/docs/overview)

 To fetch events from the GCP service add the following condition to the Logstash configuration file: